 As the baby grows in the womb, the lungs make a special fluid.
 This fluid fills the developing baby's lungs and helps them grow.
 When the baby is born at term, chemicals released during labor tell the lungs to stop making this special fluid.
 The baby's lungs start removing or reabsorbing it.

 The first few breaths a baby takes after delivery fill the lungs with air and help to clear most of the remaining lung fluid.

 Leftover fluid in the lungs causes the baby to breathe rapidly.
 It is harder for the small air sacs of the lungs to stay open.

 Transient tachypnea is more likely to occur in babies who were:

 - Delivered by C-section, especially if labor has not already started

 - Born to a mother with diabetes

-Newborns with transient tachypnea have breathing problems soon after birth, usually within 1 - 2 hours.
+Newborns with transient tachypnea have breathing problems soon after birth, most often within 1 - 2 hours.

 Bluish skin color (cyanosis)

 Rapid breathing, which may occur with noises such as grunting